Tgod12-code/News_fetch/README.md

 # News_fetch
-This is about fetching different kind news over the internet using newsapi.
+This is about fetching different kind of news over the internet using newsapi.